Diabetic Nephropathy and Hypertension Management

 What Else Could the Patient Have?

 The differential diagnosis nephropathy in a patient with diabetes who had albuminuria and/or renal dysfunction should include:

 Primary or secondary glomerular disease

 Diagnosis of diabetic nephropathy is based on detection of proteinuria.
 In addition, many patients will also have hypertension and retinopathy.
 The main diagnostic procedures to establish diagnosis are:

 Determination of albuminuria or proteinuria

-Measurement of serum creatinine concentration and measurement or estimation of GFR
+Measurement of serum creatinine concentration and eGFR.

 If proteinuria is found on urine analysis, it is important to rule out the various causes that can cause false-positive results, such as UTI.

 This proteinuria, if confirmed, needs to be quantitated by one of the three methods mentioned in the albuminuria section.
 If the patient has typical diabetic nephropathy (i.e., type 1 diabetes for >10 years, retinopathy, prior microalbuminuria, no hematuria or red cell casts, and normal renal ultrasound), then no further workup is required.
 However, if the patient has no retinopathy, and has nephrotic range proteinuria without progression through microalbuminuria or has macroscopic hematuria or red cell casts, the patient needs to be evaluated further.
 It has to be noted that microscopic hematuria may be found in a third of patients with diabetic nephropathy, but red cell casts are very uncommon.
 Biopsies in such patients reveal nondiabetic renal disease in at least half of them.